-- How to Freeze or Lock Multiple Columns in Excel?
+How to Freeze Columns in Excel?
+(Step by Step)

-In this article, I will show you how to freeze Top Column, Multiple Columns, and Both Rows & Columns with the help of Freeze Panes in Excel.
+In this article, I will show you the ways of freezing Top Columns, Multiple Columns, and Both Rows & Columns.

-#1 – How to Freeze or Lock Top Column in Excel?
-(ALT + W + F + C)
+#1 Freeze or Lock Top Column in Excel (ALT + W + F + C)

 To Freeze Top Column is nothing but freezing your first column i.e. when you are moving from left to right we would see the first column (column A) all the time.
 Like freezing top row means the very first row of the worksheet and similarly freezing top column or first column means the very first column of the worksheet irrespective of where your data starts.